US Expat Taxes for Americans Living in Singapore – What You Need to Know

 – Laura Schwartz, Wall Street Journal.

-If you pay income tax in Singapore, there are several mechanisms that allow you to reduce or avoid paying tax on the same income to the IRS too.
+If you pay income tax in Singapore, there are several provisions that allow you to reduce or avoid paying tax on the same income to the IRS too.
 The two primary ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can demonstrate that you are a Singaporean resident, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve paid in Singapore.
 The two can be combined if necessary.
-Be aware though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 for self-employed individuals) you still have to file a federal return.
+Be aware though that even if you don’t owe any tax to the IRS, you still have to file a federal return.

 The US and Singaporean governments share taxpayer info, while Singaporean banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or not fully declaring your finances on your return.
 The penalties for tax evasion for expats are tough to say the least.